andrzej-mag/meshx_rpc/docs/README.md

 Both client and server connect to the same UDS socket at `"/tmp/meshx.sock"`.
 For RPC client number of pool workers is limited to one, to reduce amount of telemetry events logged to terminal.

-RPC client and server are started using application supervision tree by using respective child specifications `Example1.Client.child_spec()` and `Example1.Server.child_spec()`:
+RPC client and server are started using application supervision tree by using their respective child specifications `Example1.Client.child_spec()` and `Example1.Server.child_spec()`:
 ```elixir
 # lib/example1/application.ex
 defmodule Example1.Application do